Version2beta/cgolz/README.md

 `Cgolz.Render` offers a few basic tools for rendering a grid in IEx, and a `run` function that renders a grid across multiple generations with configurable delays between each generation.

 Finally, `Cgolz.Helpers` offers a `random_grid` function providing a starting point.

-Nice to haves:

-- A Zombie summer camp narrative and ubiquitous language
-- More interesting render options?